 such thing as ‘make work’ or ‘busy work’ at a disaster scene for those personnel brought in from

-something to do and it aids the recovery.
-Nothing too complicated but something
+to do and it aids the recovery.
+Nothing too complicated but something simple like

 Each and every rescuer brought to the scene is there to perform a specific task.
 If the person is